madetech/blog/books/building_better_software_teams/empowerment/giving-teams-freedom.md

  * A reduction in the overhead around planning for holidays, etc.

-It's essential however that management are confident enough in their teams to place this trust in them and there shouldn't be any reason they aren't.
+It's essential however that management are confident enough in their teams to place this trust in them.

 ***